kjellm/kjellm.github.com/event.markdown

 rather to show how all comes together.
 I hope to be able to do this in a concise and readable manner.
 As such, the code is simple by design.
 Most classes would need further refinements before suitable for real world usage.

-You can see the entire source code in [this gist][1].
+My intention for this article is for it to be an light introduction and an companion to other sources.

 I have structured this document in two parts.
 The first part is the
-infrastructure: Event store, base classes for repositories, command handlers, etc. The second part is an example of a tiny application for a tiny domain.
+infrastructure: Event store, base classes for repositories, command handlers, etc. In the second part I will illustrate how this infrastructure can be used by making an tiny example application for a tiny example domain.
+Here I will also illuminate how CRUD operations can be implemented in a concise way.

+You can see the entire source code in [this gist][1].

 ## Infrastructure